Upper School: Grades 5-8

 In addition, students participate in service learning and leadership development opportunities throughout the school year.

 Upper school students are also given numerous opportunities to lead and improve the school.
 In the past, students have started a school newspaper, spearheaded new clubs, petitioned for change on campus, created new learning opportunities in the classroom, organized food drives, and more.
 At Sussex School, the upper school years are a time of deep learning and engaged citizenship.

-Eighth graders participate in an advisory class which houses the 8th-grade defense project and public school/prep-school high school readiness.
-Broken into four sections, advisory covers eighth-grade defense (research/project creation); coping mechanisms, substance abuse, consent, technology use in mid-late adolescence; test preparation, study skills, high school readiness; and eighth-grade graduation speeches.
+Eighth graders participate in a high school readiness advisory class which covers leadership, values, coping mechanisms, substance abuse, consent, technology use in mid-late adolescence; test preparation, study skills, high school readiness; and eighth-grade graduation speeches.

 Students experience the beauty and excitement of the outdoors through Sussex School’s Adventure Program.
 Students take risks and develop courage and collaboration through physical pursuits.

 The program includes mountain biking, paddling, and rock climbing.
 In the winter, a ski/snowboard program is also offered.

 "Sussex education has meant deep engagement with teachers and students, which has given me the confidence to speak up and ask questions, even beyond school grounds.
 I’ve also fostered unique relationships that I wouldn’t have gotten otherwise."